Gout is a disease usually caused by having too much

 gout

-There are many causes for gout, including genetics.
+There are many causes, including genetics,

 leukemia,

-psoriasis, and chronic
+skin condition, and chronic

-syndrome can also increase the risk for gout.
+syndrome can also increase the risk.

 L Dopa, and